deepmodeling/GROMACS/docs/user-guide/mdp-options.rst

       Center of mass pulling using a constraint between the reference group and one or more groups.
 The setup is identical to the option umbrella, except for the fact that a rigid constraint is applied instead of a harmonic potential.
+Note that this type is not supported in combination with multiple time stepping.

    .. mdp-value:: constant-force